In this page:

 - Category E: Individual having four or more dependants: MUR 680,000.

-Consult the dedicated page on the MRA website for further information.
+Consult the MRA website for further information.

 - Special Expatriate Tax Regime

 Individuals are considered resident for tax purposes if they are domiciled in Mauritius, spend 183 days or more in an income year in the country, or have a combined presence in Mauritius of at least 270 days in the tax year and the two preceding tax years.